JetBrains/teamcity-documentation/topics/how-to.md

 ### Additional security-related settings

-Consider adding the `teamcity.installation.completed=true` line into the `<`[`TeamCity Home Directory`](teamcity-home-directory.md)`>\conf\teamcity-startup.properties` file \- this will prevent the server started with the empty database from granting access to the machine for the first coming user.
+Consider adding the `teamcity.installation.completed=true` line into the `<[TeamCity Home Directory](teamcity-home-directory.md)>\conf\teamcity-startup.properties` file \- this will prevent the server started with the empty database from granting access to the machine for the first coming user.

 TeamCity has no built\-in protection against DoS (Denial\-of\-service) attack: high rate of requests can overload the server and make it not responsive.
 If your TeamCity instance is deployed in the environment which allows such service abuse, implement the protection on the reverse proxy level.

 __Short checklist__ (see below for full notes)
 * You are running the latest released TeamCity version and are ready to upgrade to the newly released versions within weeks
 * Access to the TeamCity web interface is secured using HTTPS (e.g. with the help a [proxying server](#Configure+HTTPS+for+TeamCity+Web+UI) like NGINX).
 Best practices for securing web applications are employed for the TeamCity web interface. e.g.: It is not possible to access the server using HTTP protocol.
 Reverse proxy does not strip Referer request header
-* The TeamCity server machine does not run agents (at least under the user permitted to read the  `<`[`TeamCity server's home directory`](teamcity-home-directory.md) and `<`[`TeamCity Data Directory`](teamcity-data-directory.md)`>`)
+* The TeamCity server machine does not run agents (at least under the user permitted to read the  `<[TeamCity server's home directory](teamcity-home-directory.md)>` and `<[TeamCity Data Directory](teamcity-data-directory.md)>`)
-* TeamCity server and agents processes are run under limited users with minimal required permissions.
+* TeamCity server and agents processes run under limited users with minimal required permissions.
 Installation directories are readable and writable only by a limited set of OS users.
 The `conf\buildAgent.properties` file and server logs as well as the Data Directory are only readable by OS users who represent administrators of the services, because reading those locations may allow taking over the agent or server respectively.
 * Guest user and user registration is disabled or roles are reviewed for guest and the [All Users](user-group.md#%22All+Users%22+Group) group
-* TeamCity users with administrative permissions have non\-trivial passwords
+* TeamCity users with administrative permissions have non-trivial passwords
 * If you have external authentication configured (such as LDAP), the [built-in authentication](configuring-authentication-settings.md#Built-in+Authentication) module is disabled
-* Passwords are not printed into the build log, not stored in build artifacts, nor are they stored in non\-[password parameters](typed-parameters.md#Adding+Parameter+Specification)
+* Passwords are not printed into the build log, not stored in build artifacts, nor are they stored in non-[password parameters](typed-parameters.md#Adding+Parameter+Specification)